pegasbur/subtitleedit/README.md

 ## Quick start on Unraid

+Subtitle Edit is available through **Community Applications**.
+Search for **Subtitle Edit** in the Apps tab and install it using the provided template.

-The template is being prepared for Community Applications.
-Until it is listed, install the user template from an Unraid terminal:
+For manual installation, the user template can still be installed from an Unraid terminal:
 ```bash
 curl -fsSL \
   https://raw.githubusercontent.com/pegasbur/subtitleedit/main/unraid/my-subtitleedit.xml \